fallen-icarus/cardano-swaps/Benchmarks/OneWaySwap.md

 ## Changing what trading pairs swaps are for
+By composing both the `CreateSwap` minting redeemer and the `CloseOrUpdate` spending redeemer, it is possible change what trading pair a swap is for in a single transaction (ie, you do not need to first close the swap in one tx and than open the new swap in another tx).

 #### The swaps started for the same trading pair and ended for the same trading pair.
 The offer asset remained the same before and after.
 | Number Changed | Tx Fee | Collateral Required |
 |:--:|:--:|:--:|